OpenCMISS-Dependencies2/scotch/README.md

 To report a bug or discuss potential improvements, you can contact directly the PI at <francois.pellegrini@u-bordeaux.fr>.
 However, the GitLab environment provides features that are worth taking advantage of, so we recommend you to take the time to use them.
 Before reporting a bug or submitting a patch in the Inria GitLab environment, you will need an account on the server.
 **Please dot not hesitate to send an e-mail to <marc.fuentes@inria.fr> so that we create an account for you on the Inria Gitlab repository**.
 You will then be able to open issues in the bug tracker, request features, or propose patches using the "merge requests" feature.

+Contribtions to `ScotchPy` are made on the [Codeberg](https://codeberg.org/) platform, on which registration is much easier.

 Past and current contributors